Royal Mail and Parcelforce knife policy update

 The Government needs to address the root causes of knives being used as weapons, not target lawfully run businesses selling knives for people involved in shooting, fishing and other countryside activities, argues Conor O’Gorman.

-The Home Office has launched a consultation on a proposed licensing system for businesses and private sellers of non-domestic knives in England and Wales administered by police forces.
+The Home Office has launched a consultation on a proposed licensing system for businesses and private sellers of knives in England and Wales administered by police forces.
 Licences would need to be renewed every three years, with renewal fees payable on a full cost recovery basis.

 BASC opposes the proposals, given concerns about the impact on the trade, especially the disproportionate burden licensing fees and paperwork would have on smaller retailers and private sellers of handmade, bespoke knives.